logos-co/go-bindings-template/README.md

 ### How to build

-Build the dependencies by running in the `go-bindings` directory:
+Build the dependencies by running in the root directory of the repository:

 ```
 make -C clock